SU-SWS/linky_clicky/TipsAndTricksForLinkyClicky.md

-# Tips and Tricks Linky Clicky
+# Tips and Tricks for Using Linky Clicky

 Troubleshooting, tips, and tricks for running Behat and using Linky Clicky.